sgajbi/performanceAnalytics/docs/guides/methodology.md

 ### Daily Return Calculation

 We calculate the return for each day using a formula similar to the **Modified Dietz method**.
-This formula accounts for the market value and any cash flows that occurred.

-The formula for the daily rate of return ($R_{day}$) is:

 $$ R_{day} = \frac{EMV - BMV - CF_{net}}{BMV + CF_{bod}} $$